gagangupta111/StandardLogScanner/README.md

             "message": "aa"
 }

-Above will display all logs filtered by timestamp in between starting and ending, level and stack trace which contains json message.
+Above request will render logs where timestamp lies between starting and mentioned timastamps, where level matches INFO and message contains text "aa".